LET GO TO LIVE UP

 You carry your cross when your life is not that plenty because you reject the opportunity to open the box.
 It hurts to see sometimes your children don’t have that much luxury even if you have that chance by using your position and connection to corrupt other people’s money.

-You carry your cross when you send that “balikbayan” box to your family even it takes you months to fill it and patiently waiting for “Sales”.
+You carry your cross when you send that “balikbayan” box to your family even if it takes you months to fill it and patiently wait for “Sales”.
 You sacrifice so that others might live.

-Is it not carrying your cross when you take care other children
+Is it not carrying your cross when you take care of other children?

-miles away from your own just only to make sure that they live, they experience a life you have not experience before and that they may pursue their dreams.
+miles away from your own just only to make sure that they live, experience a life you have not experienced before, and that they may pursue their dreams.

 It’s a sacrifice to follow Jesus when you take his burden as our burden.
 When we choose to serve God by serving His people without waiting for neither reward nor consolation.

 We can only truly follow Jesus when we deny ourselves; we carry

 that cross and yet continue to follow even if that cross is still on our shoulders.